nrd10/ProgramofStudyWebApp/README.md

 3. DGS accounts can **leave comments** justifying why they rejected students in order to inform students why their form was rejected
 4. DGS accounts will **receive email notifications** of the number of Advisor approved Program of Study forms that are awaiting their review

+DGS accounts have access to features allowing them to review all Program of Study forms Approved by an Advisor.
+Once Program of Study forms are Approved by an Advisor, they are viewable by DGS accounts.
+If forms are rejected by a DGS account, student's must resubmit an amended Program of Study form.
+The image below shows the view a DGS account receives when viewing a submitted POS Form.

 # Functionalities: Administrators

 # Custom Admin Interface